 Now that you know who should be reading your content, you can start identifying the types of content you want to produce.

 What different types of content are there?
-Let us count the ways:
+Let’s take a look:

 Emails & newsletters